dring1/Ones-Zeros-Project/README.md

 # Ones and Zeros Project README
 ###This project is for Carleton University's COMP4905 Honours Project Course by Devon Ring

 #####Documentation for the project is available at:

+A single threaded-single core recommendation system implementing an ranking algorithm with roots to reddit, but taking into consideration a users interests.

 ##To get up and running